 Service-learning is an approach that enriches education by engaging students in meaningful service to their schools and communities through a process that is carefully integrated with established learning objectives.
 Active engagement in meaningful service enhances academic achievement, citizenship, and leadership development.
 Service-learning is a form of active learning that values critical thinking and problem solving.

 When service-learning is effectively implemented, students gain in measures of academic achievement, citizenship, and leadership competence.
 There are several components of the service-learning approach:

 - Service-learning uses community service as the vehicle for the attainment of students' academic goals and objectives.

 - Community service fills a need in the community through volunteer efforts.
 Service-learning also fills that need, but it uses that need as a foundation to examine ourselves, our society, and our future.
 Further, service-learning provides students with opportunities to use newly acquired skills and knowledge in real-life situations.

 - Service-learning identifies in advance, and tracks, specific learning objectives and goals (as well as the intangible ones).

-- Students perform a valuable, significant, and necessary service which has real consequence to a community, organization or other stakeholder group.
+- Students perform a valuable, significant, and necessary service that has real consequence to a community, organization, or other stakeholder group.

 - Service-learning enhances student learning by joining theory with experience and thought with action; it also helps students to see the relevance of the academic subject to the real world.

-- Service-learning also builds leadership competence through practice, reflection and active engagement.
+- Service-learning builds leadership competence through practice, reflection and active engagement.